steinwurf/hex/README.rst

 =======
-h3xdump
+hex
 =======

-h3x is a small header only library for printing the content of a object as a hexdump
+hex is a small header only library for printing the content of a object as a hexdump

 .. contents:: Table of Contents:
    :local: